MicrosoftDocs/sql-docs/azure-sql/virtual-machines/windows/availability-group-azure-portal-configure.md

 1. Select an **Encryption type** value for the disks.

 1. Under **Storage configuration**, select **Change configuration** to open the **Configure storage** pane and specify storage requirements.
-You can choose to leave the default values, or you can manually change the storage topology to suit your needs for input/output operations per second.
+You can choose to leave the default values, or you can manually change the storage topology to suit your needs for input/output operations per second (IOPS).
 For more information, see [Configure storage for SQL Server VMs](storage-configuration.md).

     :::image type="content" source="./media/availability-group-az-portal-configure/change-sql-server-disk-configuration.png " alt-text="Screenshot of the Azure portal that shows the current storage configuration and the button for changing the configuration.":::